SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 I really need to practice **Backend and Stuff** and get better at it.
 That's all for today.
 We didn't have stand up call today.

+`15 July : `
+Today there wasn't much work as such.
+So joined meeting and observed Omkar and team debug the **Build**.

 `27 July : `
 We had a meeting where we had discussion over the **Interview System** and how would the Interviews function overall.
 So as planned we had a meeting with Tanay today.